rycus86/podlike/examples/modernized/README.md

 Each of the applications is coupled with:

-- A *Traefik* `proxy` for accepting incoming connections to the app, and to forward requests to other services from the app
+- A [Traefik](https://traefik.io/) `proxy` for accepting incoming connections to the app, and to forward requests to other services from the app
-- A *Consul* agent for service discovery, and to act as a [Key-Value store](TODO) for the `data-server`
+- A [Consul](https://www.consul.io/) agent for service discovery, and to act as a [Key-Value store](https://www.consul.io/intro/getting-started/kv.html) for the `data-server`
-- An *OpenTracing* compatible [Jaeger](TODO) agent for HTTP request tracing
+- An *OpenTracing* compatible [Jaeger](https://www.jaegertracing.io/) agent for HTTP request tracing
-- A [Fluentbit](TODO) agent to pick up logs from files on a shared volume and forward them to the central log aggregator *(see below the diagram)*
+- A [Fluent Bit](https://fluentbit.io/) agent to pick up logs from files on a shared volume and forward them to the central log aggregator *(see below the diagram)*

 ![Components](components.png)